Handle attaching in wrapped Floer homology and brake orbits in classical Hamiltonian systems: Introduction

-Combined with basic results of wrapped Floer homology, theorem \ref{mainthm} implies theorem \ref{thm:brakeorbits} (Details are explained in section 4).
+Combined with basic results of wrapped Floer homology, Theorem \ref{mainthm} implies Theorem \ref{thm:brakeorbits} (Details are explained in section 4).
 Theorem \ref{mainthm} is proved as follows.
-By "deformation invariance" of wrapped Floer homology (proposition \ref{prop:isotopyinvarianceofWFH}), it is easy to show that $\WFH_*(D_h, D_h \cap N)$ depends only on diffeomorphism type of $D_h \cap N$.
-When $D_h \cap N$ is diffeormophic to the disk, $\WFH_*(D_h, D_h \cap N)=0$ can be checked by simple argument.
-Hence all we have to show is invariance of $\WFH_*(D_h, D_h \cap N)$ under surgery on $D_h \cap N$ by attaching handles (lemma \ref{lem:handleattaching}).
-This is proved by aruguments which are similar to Cieliebak's arguments in \cite{Cieliebak}, where he proves invariance of symplectic homology under subcritical handle attaching.
+By "deformation invariance" of wrapped Floer homology (Proposition \ref{prop:isotopyinvarianceofWFH}), it is easy to show that $\WFH_*(D_h,\omega_N,D_h \cap N)$ depends only on diffeomorphism type of $D_h \cap N$.
+When $D_h \cap N$ is diffeomorphic to the disk, it is easy to check that $\WFH_*(D_h,\omega_N,D_h \cap N)=0$.
+Hence all we have to show is the invariance of $\WFH_*(D_h,\omega_N,D_h \cap N)$ under surgery on $D_h \cap N$ by attaching handles (Lemma \ref{lem:handleattaching}).
+This is proved by arguments which are similar to Cieliebak's arguments in \cite{Cieliebak}, where he proves the invariance of symplectic homology under subcritical handle attaching.

 We explain the structure of this paper.
 In section 2, we recall basics of wrapped Floer homology.
 We treat somewhat broader class of Hamiltonians than usually considered in Floer theory for manifolds with boundary, because this is needed to carry out arguments in section 5.
 For this reason, establishing $C^0$ estimate for Floer trajectories becomes harder than usual.
-The precious statement of the $C^0$ estimate is stated in section 2 (theorem \ref{thm:c0estimate}), and proved in section 3.
+The precise statement of the $C^0$ estimate is stated in section 2 (Theorem \ref{thm:c0estimate}), and proved in section 3.
 The proof given in section 3 is based on \cite{FloerHofer}.
-In section 4, we explain basics of classical Hamiltonian systems, and state the main theorem (theorem \ref{mainthm}).
-We also reduce theorem \ref{mainthm} to lemma \ref{lem:handleattaching} in section 4.
+In section 4, we explain basics of classical Hamiltonian systems, and state the main theorem (Theorem \ref{mainthm}).
+We also reduce Theorem \ref{mainthm} to Lemma \ref{lem:handleattaching} in section 4.
 Lemma \ref{lem:handleattaching} is proved in section 5.

-\textbf{Acknowledgements.} I would like to appreciate professor Kenji Fukaya, for reading manuscripts of this note and giving precious suggestions.
+Acknowledgements.
+I would like to appreciate professor Kenji Fukaya, for reading manuscripts of this note and giving precious suggestions.